continja/chadgoode.github.io/_posts/2022-11-09-VeteransDay-Thanksgiving-2022.md

 * **Fri, Nov 18 - Sat, Nov 19** - Sunset to 11pm
 * **Sun, Nov 20 - Thu, Nov 24** - Sunset to 9pm

 Thanksgiving Day will be the final Veterans Day/Thanksgiving Show.
-The [Christmas Show](/lightshow/Christmas-2022) will start on Fri, Nov 25.
 Don't sweat missing it though, because most of the songs are included in the Christmas Show.

 ## Rules for Viewing